 **NOTE: COVID-19 health and safety protocols dictate that we must limit visitors inside an already limited space.
-Tour parties are limited to SIX people, and this includes children.**
+Tour parties are limited to TWELVE people, and this includes children.**

-The House is extremely small and can only accommodate approximately 15 people inside at a time.
+The House is extremely small and can only accommodate approximately 15 people inside at a time, which includes house staff.

 Reservation protocol for NARM cardholders during COVID-19